 - Eligibility To Claim As A Pedestrian Hit At A Junction

-- FAQ – Pedestrian Hit At A Junction
+- Personal Injury Claim Time Limit When Hit At A Junction

 - No Win No Fee Pedestrian Hit At A Junction Car Accident Claims

 - Other Resources

 In this section, we are going to use a personal injury calculator table to look at potential compensation amounts.
 The amount awarded to cover pain and suffering caused by your injuries is known as general damages.
 Therefore, our table contains general damages figures from the Judicial College Guidelines, a document used to standardise compensation settlement amounts.

 Please bear in mind that the amounts listed are examples only.
 That’s because no two claims are the same.
 If you call one of our specialists, they will review your claim with you and provide a more accurate compensation estimate.

 |Face||Fractures||£14,900 to £23,950||Covers multiple facial fractures where there is some form of permanent deformity.|

 |Neck||Minor||£4,350 to £7,890||Injuries to the soft tissue in the neck which takes a year or two to fully heal without treatment.|

 |Back||Moderate||£12,510 to £27,760||Ligament or muscle damage that results in backache and prolapsed discs where laminectomy might be necessary.|

 |Shoulder||Serious||£12,770 to £19,200||Dislocated shoulder injuries and additional damage to the lower brachial plexus.|